somnathmulay/JavaLearnings/README.md

 # JavaLearnings
-This contains all java topics and there examples
+This contains all java topics and related examples